Financial-Times/golang-ci-orb/README.md

 - Checkout a new branch and make your changes there.
 - Make sure that all checks are passing for your branch and make PR
 - You can test the orb at this point in another project referring to it as `financial-times/golang-ci@dev:alpha` or `financial-times/golang-ci@dev:<SHA1>`
-- After the PR is approved by 2 reviewers, you can merge it to master
+- After the PR is approved by 2 reviewers, you can merge it to main
 - Create a GitHub release with the appropriate tag following [semantic versioning standard](https://semver.org/).

 #### Some resource on writing CircleCI orbs